 Daniel Sobel (CEO, Inclusion Expert) shares some key insights from his book Narrowing the Attainment Gap: A handbook for schools on how school leaders can best understand and tackle this problem.
-His research is based on work in over 800 schools.
+His research is based on work in over 800 schools across the education system, working to support disadvantaged children from a wide range of backgrounds, in both primary and secondary schools.

 4. Different settings emphasise certain aspects of educational leadership.
 There are no catch-all solutions; only ones that work in certain types of schools because of their specific capacity to manage and closely develop a particular type of intervention.
 For example, some schools line manage TAs once a week and some spend that time preparing more materials, both of which approaches are valid according to the context.